AkimParis/asr_whisper_jp/README.md

 * LDA analysis on shareholder's letter
 * Sustainability as a strategy in fashion and in NLP

-For optimal view via NB:
+For optimal view via NBviewer: https://nbviewer.org/github/AkimParis/asr_whisper_jp/blob/main/Whisper_Uniqlo_Q42022.ipynb
-https://nbviewer.org/github/AkimParis/asr_whisper_jp/blob/main/Whisper_Uniqlo_Q42022.ipynb